Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 serdjophoto/istockphoto

 Are your kids begging for a backyard pool, a trampoline, or a basketball hoop?
-In some cases these purchases make sense, but you need to make sure they are truly worth the investment.
+In some cases, these purchases make sense, but you must ensure they are genuinely worth the investment.
 Is basketball a passing hobby?
 Will the trampoline cause your home insurance to skyrocket and hardly get used?
 Will that pool be forgotten as soon as your kids decide the local swimming hole is more fun?
-These are just a few considerations to think about when contemplating a major purchase that could turn into a lot of wasted money.
+These are just a few considerations to keep in mind when contemplating a significant purchase that could result in a lot of wasted money.

 Brand-Name Schools